5- Easy approach for Product of inertia Ixy for a rectangle

 Product Of Inertia Ixy for a Rectangle at the CG.

-The first method used to get the product of inertia Ixy for a Rectangle.
+The first method for computing the product of inertia Ixy for a Rectangle.

-1- The rectangle can be considered as composed of 4 equal areas, like quarters, each quarter =A/4; for the first quarter, the x distance is at the left of y’ axis, so the x distance is =-b/4, while the y1 is =h/4 with a positive sign.
+1—The rectangle can be considered composed of 4 equal areas, if we consider the total area as equal to A, like quarters; each quarter =A/4; for the first quarter, the x distance is at the left of the y dash-axis, so the x distance is =-b/4, while the y1 is =h/4 with a positive sign.

 The product of inertia for a rectangle

-The second method to find the product of inertia Ixy for a Rectangle.
+The second method for finding the product of inertia Ixy for a rectangle using a horizontal strip.

 The second method to get the value of the product of inertia for the external edge and also at the Cg is as follows:

-1-introduce a strip of width dy and breadth=b.
+1-Introduce a horizontal strip of width dy and breadth=b.

 The second method is to get the value of the product of inertia.

-The third method to get the value of the product of inertia for the external edge and also at the Cg is as follows:1-introduce a strip of width dy and breadth=dx.
+The third method to obtain the value of the product of inertia for the external edge and at the Cg is as follows: 1.
+Introduce a strip of width dy and breadth dx.

 The third method is to get the value of the product of inertia for a rectangle.